Should You Rent a Car or Use a Taxi in Niue?

 • Affordable rental hire rates

-• Most rental companies will deliver vehicles to the airport or your accommodation free of charge
+• Free delivery to the airport or your accommodation

 • Fuel is expensive

-• It can be more expensive than using a mix of other transport in Niue.
+• It is more expensive than hiring a bicycle.

 • It’s a way of getting around if you can’t drive